-The Pentagon Should Follow the Constitution and Stop Discriminating
+1. The Pentagon Should Follow the Constitution and Stop Discriminating

-In October 2022, the Solicitor General of the United States, Elizabeth Prelogar, presented oral arguments on behalf of the Department of Defense in the case Students for Fair Admissions vs. Harvard and the University of California.
+In October 2022, the Solicitor General of the United States, Elizabeth Prelogar, presented oral arguments on behalf of the Department of Defense in the case Students for Fair Admissions vs. Harvard and the University of N. Carolina.
+56

-The military service academies were not parties to the lawsuit, but the Solicitor General argued that a racially diverse officer corps, whether commissioned through ROTC programs or the service academies, was a compelling national security interest.
-The Solicitor General provided no evidence to prove that premise, but her presentation made it official: the Department of Defense supports racial discrimination in college admissions.
+The military service academies were not parties to the lawsuit, but the Solicitor General argued that a racially diverse officer corps, whether commissioned through ROTC programs or the service academies, was a compelling national security interest.57 Ms. Prelogar provided no evidence to prove that premise or to justify DoD's support for discrimination in college admissions.

-The Department of Justice is making the same argument in new litigation filed by student plaintiffs against the military service academies, even though the Supreme Court did not hesitate to apply its 2023 landmark decision to ROTC programs at Harvard and the University of North Carolina.
+The Department of Justice is making the same argument in new litigation filed by student plaintiffs against the military service academies, even though the Supreme Court did not hesitate to apply its landmark decision to Harvard and UNC ROTC programs.
+58